 I recently decided that I wanted to create a high quality vegan butter because I began to tire of the store bought yellow goop that I was so steadily relying on.
 What if I don't want all that diacetyl flavoring, beta carotene coloring, palm oil and who knows what else?
-It reminded me of one of my favorite Saturday Night Live skits from the 80's: Happy Fun Ball.
-"Don't taunt Happy Fun Ball".
 My vegan butter experimentation ended up being more successful than I imagined.
 What if I made my own shortening?

 I recommend refined coconut oil in this recipe.
-Refined coconut oil has been deodorized so it doesn't contain coconut flavor or aroma.
-If you want a strong coconut flavor in your baked item than go with unrefined coconut oil by all means.
+Refined coconut oil has been deodorized by passing it through a filter which removes its naturally occurring coconut flavor and aroma.
+If you want a strong coconut flavor in your baked item then go with unrefined coconut oil by all means.

 A Note of Caution Coconut oil melts at about 77F (25C) so if you're going to be using this shortening in frostings and other preparations where it's not being baked into actual products like pie crust, and the temperature exceeds that temperature, the shortening will melt and your frosting will slide down your cake.
 If you do need things like frostings to be more temperature stable and similar to traditional frostings, I recommend a version of this vegan shortening that's based on deodorized cocoa butter which is forthcoming.